Booleans

 false || false; // false

-Reverses the boolean value:
+NOT (!) — Reverses the boolean value.

 !true; // false